Soul Friend, Vintage Gaelic-Irish Posy Ring, Sterling Silver

 The Irish have special words for a friend who is very dear to you: anam cara, which translates as soul friend, the one with whom you share your innermost thoughts and feelings; someone with whom you have an enduring bond.
 The words are written in Gaelic in an uncial script.

 Priced singIy.
 Order two for a pair (choosing one size at a time and placing it in your cart).
-Includes a history card and drawstring jewelry bag.
-Hand-crafted in the U.S. by the ancient lost-wax casting method.
+Includes a history card and a chic or boho jewelry box with free shipping within the U.S.

 This ring is normally in stock in all sizes and typically ships within two working days.
 We often do a size adjustment, and we always give the rings an additional final high polish, before they go out the door.
 In the unlikely event that a ring size is out of stock, and we cannot ship your ring(s) timely, we’ll email you to let you know and offer options.